The Facts of Life Reunion: Production

 The Facts of Life Reunion was filmed from September 10, 2001 to October 8, 2001 in Toronto, Ontario, Canada.
 All the outdoor scenes in Peekskill and the train station were shot as the World Trade Center went down during the September 11, 2001 attacks in New York City.

 Nancy McKeon originally met with the reunion's producers early on and offered to direct the movie if the plot revolved around Jo's death, similar to the film The Big Chill.
+This became the first plan for the movie.
+Said writer Debora Dean Davis in 2000, "The biggest fact of life is death."
+Instead, Jo was absent in the movie and her absence was explained by her role as a police detective, escorting a material witness to testify in a major trial.
+This was meant to mirror Nancy McKeon's role in "The Division,” which she was filming at the time of the reunion movie.
+In the movie, Natalie says that she hasn’t seen Jo “in a lifetime,” a reference to the Lifetime network the show was on at the time.

+While filming the reunion movie, Lisa Whelchel (Blair) called Nancy McKeon (Jo) and told her how much she missed their partnership, saying, "Blair's only half the fun without Jo."

-"It was a joke," McKeon later explained to Biography.
+"It was a joke," McKeon later explained to Biography of her suggestion for Jo's death.
 "And it kind of took on some other life...I love that character.
 That show, that character has given me all that has come after.
 How could I ever not be grateful for something so wonderful in my life?
 But, I really don't think the world needs yet another remake of some show that was a hit back in the day."
 During the reunion's filming schedule, McKeon was also busy filming the second season of her Lifetime crime-drama series, The Division.

 The original writers from The Facts of Life were said either not to care, weren't around, or didn't want to be a part of it so the script was written by Max Enscoe and Annie de Young with an assist by Kevin Hench and Heather Juergensen.

 In a TV Guide magazine article in March 2001, Mackenzie Astin, who played Andy Moffett on The Facts of Life from 1985–88, was asked about the reunion and he was quoted as saying: "I keep hearing about that too.
 I hope it's not happening, because nobody's called me!
 If it does, I hope they do call."
 Ultimately, Astin did not appear in the movie, nor did series regulars Cloris Leachman, George Clooney, or Sherrie Krenn.